squinkylabs/SquinkyVCV/docs/sfz-player-compatibility.md

 If you load an SFZ file and have an problem, you can ignore it and move on, or you can log an issue with us on our [GitHub Page](https://github.com/squinkylabs/SquinkyVCV/issues).
 It's your choice.

-If you have an SFZ that crashes SFZ player, or gives an unexpected error message, plese report it.
+If you have an SFZ that crashes SFZ player, or gives an unexpected error message, please report it.
 If possible zip the SFZ and include it (the SFZ is a pretty small file - it's the samples that are big).

 If a file loads but doesn't sound right you can edit the SFZ yourself, if you are that sort.
 Or you can log an issue with us with a link to download the SFZ.
 Or you can move on.
 Your choice.

 ## Description of capabilities

-It can only play one sample per voice at a time.
+SFZ Player can only play one sample per voice at a time.
 So, for example, it can’t play a “damper pedal noise” on top of a piano note.
 There are no doubt ensemble patches that rely on many instruments playing from one note - they will probably sound very bad.
+When we load an SFZ that attempts to play multiple samples on the same note, we attempt to figure out which one is more important, and we play that one.
+Sometimes we guess wrong.

 No continuous controller.
 Many sample libraries use the “mod wheel” to select/fade alternate samples.
-Like open and closed hi hat.
+For example open and closed hi hat.
 We don’t implement that.

 No built in modulation.
 An SFZ might have vibrato mapped to a controller.
 We don’t support any modulation from the SFZ file.